wagnerhsu/project-sql-server-samples/samples/features/security/ledger/azure-sql-database/README.md

 By following the below setup steps, you will create a new resource group and deploy the following resources to your Azure subscription:

 - A logical database server.
-- The **ContosoHR** database using General Purpose compute tier, 2 vCores, and the Gen5 hardware generation.
+- The **ContosoHR** database using Serverless General Purpose compute tier, 1 vCore, and the Gen5 hardware generation.
 - A storage account that will be used to store ledger digests.
 - The Contoso HR web application in Azure Web Apps.